Skip to main content

 Submit application & supporting documents, or questions to: exemption@gvrd.org

 Tax bills for properties with a Measure K exemption don't indicate anywhere that the exemption has been added.
 Instead, the simple way to verify that your property is receiving the exemption is to look at the section that lists the various taxes and charges that make up your bill.
 Homeowners subject to Measure K will see a line item there labeled Greater Vallejo Recreation District for $48.
-If you don't see that item on your bill, you know your property has been exempted.
+If you don't see that item on your bill, you know your property has been exempted and will carry that exemption until the property next changes ownership.

 Senior Exemption